 Cottage gardens contain a diversity of plants, delighting all the senses and creating a natural, relaxed atmosphere.
 There are many textural plants available that are pleasing to touch, such as the soft, furry leaves of lamb’s ear.

-A variety of herbs, including parsley, and other edible plants will tickle the taste buds with an herbal fragrance and often provide great ground covers.
+A variety of herbs offer enticing aromas, and often provide great ground covers.
 Intriguing colors and interesting shapes throughout the space will hold the eye’s attention, but nothing is more pleasant than the sweet aromas emanating from fragrant plants such as jasmine and roses.

 Grassy areas should be minimized, with planting emphasis focused on herbaceous flowers and the like rather than trees and shrubs.

 However, small fruit trees, flowering shrubs, and ornamental grasses are paramount for creating structure.
 Deciduous trees, such as crape myrtle or redbuds, add structural height and seasonal interest, providing lovely fall foliage.

 Shrubs, like lilacs, give the space a structural backbone as well.
 Evergreen shrubs can provide year-round interest and an appealing backdrop for flowers.

 Annuals (like pot marigolds, sweet alyssum, impatiens, poppies, snapdragons, cosmos, nasturtiums, and more) offer loads of showy color.

 Try to include a variety of self-sowing annuals or biennials for a pleasant surprise as they return each year in new locations.